Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/Sections/directProofs.md

 ## The Direct Proof

 Now that we have explained *why* we prove things, lets actually show how you would go about proving something.
-The most simple proof that we can do is called the __Direct Proof__, which is the way that you are likely most familiar with proving things to people in speech.
+The most simple proof that we can do is called the **Direct Proof**, which is the way that you are likely most familiar with proving things to people in speech.
 We begin by starting with some statement we know to be true, and then continually make steps that we know to be true to bring us to our next true statement.
 From the *IMPLIES* [truth table](/course/introtologic/sections/logicaloperators/#implies) we know that if $P=1$ and $(P\rightarrow Q)=1$ then the only row that this occurs is $Q=1$.
 As such we can make chains of statements starting at $P$ that eventually reach to our end goal that we wish to claim.

-> __Definition__: A direct proof is a proof that starts with some initial true statement $P$, before moving down a true set of implications $$P\rightarrow P_1\rightarrow P_2 \rightarrow\ldots\rightarrow P_n \rightarrow Q$$ where $P_i$ represents some intermediate step and $Q$ is the end goal.
+> **Definition**: A direct proof is a proof that starts with some initial true statement $P$, before moving down a true set of implications $$P\rightarrow P_1\rightarrow P_2 \rightarrow\ldots\rightarrow P_n \rightarrow Q$$ where $P_i$ represents some intermediate step and $Q$ is the end goal.

 ---

 ### A Not Mathy Direct Proof

 In order to show you that a direct proof is literally just a written out explanation of steps that eventually lead you to an end goal, lets consider a funny little minor example to see what a proof looks like.
-> __Example 1__: Prove that if there are no people on an escalator, the escalator is always faster than taking the stairs.
+> **Example 1**: Prove that if there are no people on an escalator, the escalator is always faster than taking the stairs.
+{{% callout info %}}
 <details>
-  <summary>Answer</summary>
+  <summary>Proof</summary>
-    <i>Proof</i>: Imagine that the fastest rate you could climb the stairs was $v$.
+    Imagine that the fastest rate you could climb the stairs was $v$.
 Since the escalator is just a staircase with no people on it you can run up the escalator at speed $v$.
 However the escalator is also moving up at speed $v_e$, therefore you are moving up the escalator at speed $v+v_e$.
     <br/> Since $v_e>0$ in order to move up, we can say that
     $$v < v+v_e$$
     which proves our claim.<br/>
     <b>Q.E.D.</b>
 </details>
+{{% /callout %}}

 You might think *"Wow thats pretty wordy for a math class, don't we deal with numbers?"* to which my answer is that you best get used to the words cause higher level math involves a shitton of proofs and text.
 Even in a more mathy example we'll find ourselves using a surprising amount of text.
 Speaking of which